daptin/daptin/docs_markdown/docs/setting-up/entities.md

 # Entites

-Entities are the foundation for daptin.
-Everything in daptin work on one or more entities.
-To define an entity, we specify the fields and its relations with other entities.
-A collection of entities and their relations will be called a schema.
+Import CSV or XLS file and you can let Daptin create the entities for you based on intelligent data pre-processor.

+If you are looking for a more reproducible way, design your entities and create JSON or YAML files.
+These files can be used again to create an exact same replica.

 Multiple schema json files can be uploaded, and changes are merged accordingly.

 Lets imagine we were creating a todo application and wanted to keep a track the following for each todo item

+!!! note "To do list example"
-- the todo text - lets call this "title"
+    - the todo text field - title
-- a description - a longer text, which may or may not be empty
+    - a description text field - may or may not be empty
-- a deadline date - a date field to capture the deadline
+    - a deadline date field - a date field to capture the deadline
     - completed - a true/false field, which captures if the todo is done
     - order - a field to store the priority of each todo

 Along with the fields mentioned above, we might want certain validations and conformations whenever we store a new todo